 Pain medication

-You’ll be given medications to control your pain and keep you comfortable.
-There are different ways these medications can be given.
+You’ll get medicine to control your pain and keep you comfortable.
+There are different ways this medicine can be given.

-- If you’re getting epidural pain medication, it will be put into your epidural space through your epidural catheter.
+- If you’re getting epidural pain medicine, it will be put into your epidural space through your epidural catheter.
 Your epidural space is the space in your spine just outside your spinal cord.

-- If you’re getting a nerve block, your doctor will inject medication into some of your nerve to reduce pain after surgery.
+- If you’re getting a nerve block, your doctor will inject medicine into some of your nerve to reduce pain after surgery.

-- If you’re getting oral medications.
-Some people may get oral pain medications (medication that’s swallowed, such as pills).
+- Some people may get oral pain medicine (medicine you swallow, such as pills).

 You may have 1 or more of these after your surgery.
 They’re all good ways to control your pain.
 Your doctor will talk with you before choosing the best one(s) for you.